sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/fashion-mnist-gcp/docs/Fashion MNIST GCP [Phase 3] - (2-3) Custom Training Job.md

 - Incorporated environment-aware paths for both local and cloud execution
 - Maintained all model architecture improvements from Phase 3 (Part 1)
 - Structured code into logical functions for maintainability and testing
+- **Added Vertex AI Experiments integration** for tracking parameters and metrics

 #### 2. Development Environment Configuration